 Annual General Meeting

-The Alliance of Canadian Comprehensive Research Universities convened its 2025 Annual General Meeting on May 26–27 in Ottawa, welcoming representatives from universities across Canada.
-The two-day event brought together academic leaders, researchers, and students for in-depth presentations, strategic discussions, and community-building — all in support of advancing the Alliance’s mission.
+The Alliance of Canadian Comprehensive Research Universities (ACCRU) convened its 2026 Annual General Meeting on May 25–26 at the Royal Society of Canada’s Walter House, located at 282 Somerset Street West in Ottawa.
+The two-day event brought together representatives from member institutions across Canada for strategic discussions, knowledge sharing, and collaborative engagement in support of advancing the Alliance’s priorities.

 Your privacy is important to us.
 By using this site, you agree to data tracking as described in our privacy policy.